 Eat + Drink

 If anyone has the inside scoop when it comes to the Ferry Plaza Farmers market it's Lulu Meyer, associate director of market operations at CUESA.
-Every week, she'll be giving us her short list for the Saturday market.
+You'll see her at the market, rain or shine.
+Every week, she'll be giving us her short list for the market—just in time for Saturday shopping.
 Go to cuesa.org for more information about farmers, what's in season and market goings-on.

 Next Monday marks the start of the third annual San Francisco Cocktail Week, and this one is, naturally, going to be the best yet.
 As I said in a presentation at the CIA last week, the evolution of the cocktail has been the most significant trend in San Francisco gastronomy over the last few years.
 Our drinks scene here is second to none and right up there with London and New York as the most exciting and innovative in the world.
 Cocktail week exists not only to celebrate the local scene, but to further its development with classes, discussions, the sharing of ideas and recipes, and of course a few drinks.